keyziacnst/candy-detection/README.md

 ## 📊 Dataset & Preprocessing

 ### 📸 Data Collection
-- Images were captured from the production line using industrial cameras.
+- Images were captured from the production line using cameras.
 - Multiple lighting conditions and candy positions were recorded to increase data diversity.

 ### 📝 Preprocessing
-- **Annotation**: Candy objects (normal and defective) were labeled using bounding boxes via LabelImg.
+- **Annotation**: Candy objects were labeled using bounding boxes via LabelImg.
 - **Augmentation**: Techniques like rotation, flipping, and brightness adjustment were applied to expand and balance the dataset.

 ## 🧠 YOLOv11s Model